-The eyes of the sporting world will be fixed on Birmingham for almost two weeks starting at the end of July as the 2022 Commonwealth Games get underway.
+The eyes of the sporting world remain fixed on Birmingham as the Commonwelath Games continue to light up the region.

 The games are a celebration of sport and promote the nations who are part of the Commonwealth.

 Here is a run down of which nations and territories are sending a team to Birmingham, and a look at which teams have appeared at every Commonwealth Games in the last 90 years.

 The 2022 Commonwealth Games, which will be the 24th occasion that the games have been played, begins on Thursday, 28 July.

 They will be held at venues, both indoors and outdoors, located across Birmingham and the West Midlands.

 The games conclude with a closing ceremony on Monday, 8 August.

 Which countries are taking part in the 2022 Commonwealth Games?

 In total 72 teams will take part in the 2022 Games, this number consists of 54 countries and 18 territories.

 Six teams have competed at every Commonwealth Games since the inaugural tournament of 1930 which took place in Hamilton, New Zealand.